Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 Can cats have dementia?

 Cats can experience age-related cognitive changes, often described as cognitive dysfunction.
 Owners may notice shifts in sleep, vocalising, awareness, or routines.
-Because many conditions can look similar, it’s best to treat these changes as information to share with your veterinarian—not something to confirm at home.
+Because many conditions can look similar, it’s best to treat these changes as information to share with your vet—not something to confirm at home.

 What is feline cognitive dysfunction?